NYC Open Data Portal

 The City's open data law outlines a number of key milestones through 2018:

-.
-The NYC Open Data Portal houses datasets from over 80 New York City-related entities including City agencies, Business Improvement Districts, elected officials’ offices, and more.
+Currently, thousands of datasets are available for free via the NYC Open Data portal on NYC.gov.
+The NYC Open Data Portal houses datasets from nearly 100 New York City-related entities including City agencies, Business Improvement Districts, elected officials' offices, and more.
 This data includes 311 service requests, motor vehicle collisions, buildings permits, restaurant inspections, and real-time traffic speeds.
-This website is a core component of the City's open data efforts, underscoring the City’s revolutionary approach to storing and publishing City data in a searchable, sortable, and customer-friendly manner.
+This website is a core component of the City's open data efforts, underscoring the City's revolutionary approach to storing and publishing City data in a searchable, sortable, and customer-friendly manner.

 The NYC Developer Portal is a one-stop destination for New York City specific APIs, apps, and datasets, enabling the development of consumer grade apps.
 The NYC Developer Portal was established to be a central hub for engagement with the developer community to: